joxelstudios/Bluedot-React-Native-Minimal-Integration/README.md

 ### Getting Started

 1. Clone the repository.
+2. Navigate to the react-native-cli-example directory.
-2. Run `yarn install` to install dependencies.
+3. Run `yarn install` to install dependencies.
+4. Run `yarn start` to start the Metro bundler.
-3. Follow the platform-specific instructions to run the project on Android or iOS.
+5. Follow the platform-specific instructions to run the project on Android or iOS.

 ### Simulating Geofencing Events